ricktimmis/gobandit/docs/Specification.md

 sound effects can be different for each game pack.
 ## Design idea
-My idea is to take a foray into Go Routines, enabling us to call the Sounds for playback whilst still continuing on with game play
+My idea is to take a foray into Go Routines, enabling us to call the Sounds for playback whilst still continuing on with game play.
+Which in reality, or implementation was not required as the SDL library takes care of making calls to an initialised sound subsystem asynchronous, and is all handled by SDL2 -> nice ;-)